aicip/jumpstart/README.md

 ## Python and its ecosystem (for general programming and data analysis)

-You need to have handson experience on install and manage Python environment using `conda` or `pip`; you need to know how to package and distrubute a pure Python module; and you need to know how to integrate C/C++ into Python.
+You need to have hands-on experience on how to install and manage Python environment using `conda` or `pip`; you need to know how to package and distribute a pure Python module; and you need to know how to integrate C/C++ into Python.

 * [Python tutorial (6.0 hr)](https://www.youtube.com/watch?v=_uQrJ0TkZlc) - you can skip Django project if you want, which is not really required.